 - Install the roof.

-- Cut a notch at the tops of each box.
+Cut a notch at the top of each box, giving you room for the inner and outer covers.

 Can you start a beehive without a queen?